 Suppliers must inform customers that the Citizens Advice consumer service can help in providing information and advice to be compliant with Ofgem regulations.
-We recommend that energy supplier's bills, statements and supply contracts should have the following:
+We recommend that energy suppliers' bills, statements and supply contracts should have the following:

 - A dedicated complaints section.
-There should be a dedicated section with a clear title that it is where the consumer can find information about how to make a complaint, including a link to the complaint handling procedures. - Information and contact details on how to make a complaint to the supplier, both in writing and via phone. - Citizens Advice consumer service details.
-This should be within the complaints section. - We recommend using the following text for bills, to cover the requirement for complaints signposting:
+There should be a dedicated section with a clear title where the consumer can find information about how to make a complaint, including a link to the complaint handling procedure. - Information and contact details on how to make a complaint to the supplier, both in writing and via phone. - Citizens Advice consumer service details.
+This should be within the complaints section.
+We recommend using the following text for bills: